-The Riley Park Farmers Market is a weekly market that takes place at Vancouver’s Nat Bailey Stadium near Queen Elizabeth Park on Saturdays.
+The Riley Park Farmers Market is a year-round weekly market.
+It takes place by Vancouver’s Nat Bailey Stadium near Queen Elizabeth Park on Saturdays.

 Riley Park Saturday Market